vishwakftw/CS6370-IR/Assignment-1/src/README.md

 + `nltk` requires a downloaded corpus for the stopword removal.
 If there are issues with `nltk` after installing regarding `nltk_data`, please run `python -c "import nltk ; nltk.download('popular')"`.

 + All these scripts are run using Python 3 only.
-Please don't except the scripts to run in Python 2.
+Please don't expect the scripts to run in Python 2.